Drone Roof Survey vs Traditional Roof Inspection (2026 Guide)

 ✔ Projects needing core samples or moisture testing

-✔ Situations where specific materials must be examined physically
+✔ Situations where specific commercial or public-sector roofing materials must be examined physically

 Best Practice: Combining Both Approaches